Outcomes for total joint replacement in dogs and cats

 G. Surgeons have excellent existing implant designs and instrumentation.
 Surgeons spend a great deal of time perfecting through repetition of high numbers of joint replacement procedures.
 Maintaining proficiency requires performing the procedure at least once a week.

-In conclusion, high performance by the surgeon and the hospital staff are necessary to produce high performance from our patients.
+In conclusion, high performance by the surgeon and the hospital staff is necessary to produce high performance from our patients.

 1. Dahm DL, Barnes SA, Harrington JR, Sayeed SA, Berry DJ.
 Patient-reported activity level after total knee arthroplasty.
 J Arthroplasty.
 2008 Apr;23(3):401-7